jellybob/activo-rails/README.md

       <p>This is a basic Activo template.</p>
     <% end %>

-Unfortunatly there's a bit of divitis involved in using Activo.
-I'd like to reduce that with some more helpers, but I'm not entirely sure how to do so cleanly at the moment.
-It's probably worth it though.

-If you're using a decent text editor, it should be automatable anyway.

 ## View Helpers ##

 There are a few view helpers available to use which deal with some of the more awkward parts of